-The Masters of Legal Studies (MLS)
+The Master of Legal Studies (MLS)

-Arizona Law's Masters of Legal Studies (MLS) is a one-year degree program designed to enhance the effectiveness of a broad spectrum of professionals whose work involves regulations, negotiations, or working with lawyers or legal issues.
+Arizona Law's Master of Legal Studies (MLS) is a one-year degree program designed to enhance the effectiveness of a broad spectrum of professionals whose work involves regulations, negotiations, or working with lawyers or legal issues.
 If you find yourself needing a better foundation for working with and understanding laws and regulations, or wish to improve your career prospects by obtaining legal skills and critical thinking skills, the MLS may be just what you are looking for.

 The MLS Program allows professionals to: